 Part time students have access to the full range of student activities at the law school.
 Part time representatives are appointed to the Student Bar Association.
 They are also involved in other areas of academic and extracurricular life, as participants in moot court competitions, as staff members on the various scholarly publications, and as members of the Student Bar Association and faculty/student committees.

 Transportation & Parking

 Part-time students may borrow through the Federal Direct Stafford Loan Program.
 The Stafford loan program provides long-term, low interest loans up to a maximum of $20,500 in combined subsidized and unsubsidized loans.
 Repayment begins six months after you graduate, leave school or drop below half-time enrollment.
-The interest rate for Direct Stafford loans is fixed at 6.8%.To apply for a Stafford loan you must file the Free Application for Federal Student Aid (FAFSA) on line at www.fafsa.edu.gov.
+Please view this financial aid page for the current interest rate.To apply for a Stafford loan you must file the Free Application for Federal Student Aid (FAFSA) on line at www.fafsa.edu.gov.
 Supplemental funding, up to the cost of attendance, is available if needed through the federal Grad PLUS program.
 Application is filed at www.studentloans.gov.

 Application deadlines are established to ensure timely processing of loans requests.
 Contact the financial aid office for detailed processing information.